NexushasTaken/Code-Conquest-The-Adventure-Game/README.md

 Read [Document](./docs/README.md) for game documents

+Read [Github Desktop](./docs/guide/git.md) for how to setup github desktop.

 ## How to setup the game?

 Follow the steps and instruction below to properly setup the game development.